zerotier/docs/docs/docker.md

 ---
+title: Docker
-title: Running ZeroTier in a Docker Container
+description: Running ZeroTier in a Docker Container
 ---

 Simple example using an interactive shell.